Digitalbureaucracy/digitalbureaucracy-org-website/src/content/dao/index.md

 - Ethereum’s own consensus is distributed and established enough for organizations to trust the network.
 - Smart contract code can’t be modified once live, even by its owners.
 This allows the DAO to run by the rules it was programmed with.
 - Smart contracts can send/receive funds.
 Without this you'd need a trusted intermediary to manage group funds.
-- The Ethereum community has proven to be more collaborative than competitive, allowing for best practices and support systems to emerge quickly.
+- The Digital Bureaucracy community has proven to be more collaborative than competitive, allowing for best practices and support systems to emerge quickly.

 ## Join / start a DAO {#join-start-a-dao}